View app and add-on objects

 In addition, you can review the status of data models on the Data Model Audit dashboard and the retention and acceleration settings for data models.
 Data models that are not fully accelerated can result in missing or out-of-date information on dashboards or notable events in Splunk Enterprise Security.
 See Data Model Audit in Use Splunk Enterprise Security and Configure data models for Splunk Enterprise Security in the Splunk Enterprise Security Installation and Upgrade Manual.

 To learn more about important Splunk Enterprise Security concepts and features, see:

 Splunk IT Service Intelligence (ITSI) monitors the health of IT services using key performance indicators (KPIs) that track the severity-level of IT performance metrics.
 When KPI values meet threshold conditions, ITSI generates a notable event.
 The app provides features for aggregating and analyzing notable events, as well as dashboards and visualizations that let you continuously monitor IT services and perform root cause investigations.

 See the Splunk IT Service Intelligence documentation.

-Review your services and the KPIs contained within them to understand the IT operations and business processes that your services are monitoring.
-KPIs help you identify the performance metrics being used to evaluate service health.
-KPI search properties include source search types (data model, ad hoc, or base search), calculations (search frequency and calculated stat), and severity-level thresholds that determine the KPI health status.
+Review your services and the KPIs that your services contain.
+This will help you understand the IT operations and business processes that your services are monitoring, and it will help you identify the performance metrics being used to evaluate service health.
+It will also help you understand KPI search properties, including source search types (data model, ad hoc, or base search), calculations (search frequency and calculated stat), and severity-level thresholds that determine the KPI health status.

 - In the ITSI main menu, click Configure > Services.